-Located three miles (5km) north of the town of Crawley in West Sussex and 28 miles (45km) south of central London, London Gatwick Airport is the second-largest airport in London and the United Kingdom, serving more than 33 million passengers each year.
+Located three miles (5km) north of the town of Crawley in West Sussex and 28 miles (45km) south of central London, London Gatwick Airport is the second-largest airport in London and the United Kingdom.

 Despite the long distance from central London, London Gatwick Airport takes advantage of excellent public transport links into the city for a surprisingly easy commute.
 Flights to London Gatwick are provided by a variety of low-cost and charter airlines, offering flights to a number of popular holiday resort areas like the Canary Islands, Costa del Sol, and Greece.
-The airport also offers flights to many worldwide destinations, including Dubai, Orlando, Geneva, Toronto, Harare, Havana and Beijing.
+The airport also offers flights to many global capitals.

 The airport has a variety of restaurants and duty-free shops, but that's just the beginning of the entertainment at London Gatwick Airport.
 The facility's No. 1 Lounges offer everything from complimentary refreshments and games to spas and mini-cinemas, making any layover at London Gatwick a pleasure.